TEMPLE578/ObsidianGitSync/Economics.md

 This concept helps us simplify reality to focus on the relationships that interest us

-Testing theories and models: Empir
+Testing theories and models: Empirical Economics

+The collection and use